Take a step to reduce your carbon footprint

 Each year, New Zealand discards 15.5 million tonnes of waste each year.
 That is 3,200kg for every kiwi!
 Right now we only recycle 28% of this waste.

 So thanks to our consumerist habits we are generating more waste than we can get rid of in an environmentally correct way.
-That is why Bata New Zealand has made a conscience effort to reduce waste generation through recycling and reusing PVC content in our gumboot production process.
+That is why Bata New Zealand has made a conscious effort to reduce waste generation through recycling and reusing PVC content in our gumboot production process.
 So by using recycled content not only do we reduce the amount of waste reaching landfill but we are also helping to reduce our carbon footprint as well.

 What is the PVC recycle program?

-At Bata we see the value in offering competitive production whilst still taking into consideration the materials we use.
+At Bata, we see the value in offering competitive production whilst still taking into consideration the materials we use.

 That’s why we’ve opted for a circular economy.
-A circular economy is an alternative to a traditional linear economy (make, use, dispose) in which we keep resources in use for as long as possible, extract the maximum value from them whilst in use, then recover and regenerate products and materials at the end of each service life.
+A circular economy is an alternative to a traditional linear economy (make, use, dispose) in which we keep resources in use for as long as possible, extract the maximum value from them whilst in use, and then recover and regenerate products and materials at the end of each service life.

 Why should you recycle your PVC gumboots?